pattern-lab/patternlab-node/packages/docs/README.md

 ***

-To change the design tokens in the CMS, find the “Globals” in the sidebar, click that, then select “Theme Settings” from the options.
+To change the design tokens in the CMS, find the “Globals” in the sidebar then in the presented options, select “Theme Settings”.

 To change the design tokens directly, edit [`_src/data/tokens.json`](https://github.com/andybelldesign/hylia/blob/master/src/_data/tokens.json).

-The tokens are converted into Sass variables and maps that the CSS uses so make sure that you maintain the correct structure of `tokens.json`.
+The tokens are converted into maps that the Sass uses to compile the front-end CSS, so make sure that you maintain the correct structure of `tokens.json`.

 #### Styleguide

 Your version of Hylia ships with a Styleguide by default.
-You can see a demo of the Styleguide at [https://hylia.website/styleguide/](https://hylia.website/styleguide/).
+You can see a demo of the Styleguide at <https://hylia.website/styleguide/>.

 You can edit the Styleguide by opening [`src/styleguide.njk`](https://github.com/andybelldesign/hylia/blob/master/src/styleguide.njk).
 If you don’t want the Styleguide, delete that file and the page will vanish.